MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-M365DataAtRestEncryptionPolicy.md

 Get-M365DataAtRestEncryptionPolicy
 ```

-This example returns a summary list of all data-at-rest encryption policies.
+This example returns a summary list of all Microsoft 365 data-at-rest encryption policies.

 ### Example 2
 ```powershell